AlvinChin1608/day60_100/README.md

 # day60_100
+I am currently engaged in a 100-day Python Bootcamp, which I am documenting and sharing my progress on GitHub.
+The boot camp is designed to progressively intensify, allowing me to deepen my understanding and proficiency in Python programming.

+Additionally, I have chosen to include the beginner, intermediate and advanced in my documentation to provide a valuable reference for my future growth and development.

 # Building a Flask Contact Form with Email Functionality
 While working on a Flask application with a contact form, I learned several key web development and email communication concepts.
 Here's a summary of my learning experience: